 In Sitefinity CMS you can localize pages and content items by creating as many language versions as required.
-You can create different languages for the frontend of your website as well as for the backend.
-Frontend and backend languages can be created independently.
+You can create different language versions independently for the frontend of your website as well as for the backend.

 You must have one default language.
 This is the language that your website opens in.
-For each additional language, the system displays the Set as default link and Delete link.
-You cannot delete a default language.
+To remove an additional language, click its respective (Delete) icon.
+You cannot remove a default language.

 When you have added more than one language, the Multilingual URLs section appears.